Carle Illinois College of Medicine

 Procedure for candidacy:

 For more information on the Carle Illinois College of Medicine, please visit https://medicine.illinois.edu/.
 Applications will be accepted until the position is filled, and review of applications will begin immediately.
-For fullest consideration, applicant materials should be received by no later than March 31, 2017.
-Interested candidates must create a candidate profile through https://jobs.illinois.edu; submit an application, resume, and a letter of interest that should include a brief one-page statement that describes how applicant’s career goals, education philosophy, and experiences will contribute to the new college.
+For fullest consideration, applicant materials should be received by no later than May 5, 2017.
+Interested candidates must create a candidate profile through https://jobs.illinois.edu; submit an application, resume, and a letter of interest.
 Also required is a list of names and contact information of three professional references.
 For further information regarding application procedures, contact Jennifer Steiling at firstname.lastname@example.org.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.